EN FR

 Stabilization of infinite dimensional systems governed by PDEs is a challenging problem.
 In our team, we have investigated this issue for different kinds of systems (fluid systems and wave systems) using different techniques.

-In 35, we consider the stabilization of a class of linear evolution systems z'=Az+Bv under the observation y=Cz by means of a finite dimensional control v.
+In 25, we consider the stabilization of a class of linear evolution systems z'=Az+Bv under the observation y=Cz by means of a finite dimensional control v.
 The control is based on the design of a Luenberger observer which can be infinite or finite dimensional (of dimension large enough).
-In the infinite dimensional case, the operator A is supposed to generate an analytical semigroup with compact resolvent and the operators B and C are unbounded operators whereas, in the finite dimensional case, A is assumed to be a self-adjoint operator with compact resolvent, B and C are supposed to be bounded operators.
-In both cases, we show that if (A,B) and (A,C) verify the Fattorini-Hautus Criterion, then we can construct an observer-based control v of finite dimension (greater or equal to the largest geometric multiplicity of the unstable eigenvalues of A) such that the evolution problem is exponentially stable.
-As an application, we study the stabilization of the N-dimensional convection-diffusion system with Dirichlet boundary control and an internal observation.
+In the infinite dimensional case, the operator A is supposed to generate an analytical semigroup with compact resolvent and the operators B and C are unbounded operators whereas in the finite dimensional case, A is assumed to be a self-adjoint operator with compact resolvent, B and C are supposed to be bounded operators.
+In both cases, we show that if (A,B) and (A,C) verify the Fattorini-Hautus Criterion, then we can construct an observer-based control v of finite dimension (greater or equal than largest geometric multiplicity of the unstable eigenvalues of A) such that the evolution problem is exponentially stable.
+As an application, we study the stabilization of the diffusion system.

 Inverse problems